SiliconSquire/Pingerino/README.md

 **Reset Network Button**: The user can reset and renew the network connection by clicking the "Reset Network" button.

-**Clean N Kill Button**: The user can Kill unresponsive apps in the background and clean temporary files (Temp, prefetch, and Temp in AppData) by clicking the "Clean N Kill" button.
+**Kill N Clean Button**: The user can Kill unresponsive apps in the background and clean temporary files (Temp, prefetch, and Temp in AppData) by clicking the "Kill N Clean" button.

 **Styling**: The application saves the last position of the window and user inputs in the text box fields.
 The form's appearance is customized with rounded corners using "Gdi32.dll" and a custom title bar.